Negroamaro Grape Variety: The Secret Ingredient in the Best Red Wines of Puglia

 Nardo region

-Of course, there are other sources of excellent Negroamaro wines in Puglia.
-In addition to the numerous IGT designations, growers in the Nardo region continue to cherish the grape.
-The appellation covers red and rosé wines produced from vineyards that flank the small town of Nardo, which is near the Gulf of Taranto.
-Like Salice Salento, cooling sea breezes are the secret to viticultural success here.
 The region was historically derided for lazily churning out large quantities of plonk; however, standards have been rising considerably of late.
 Blended styles, typically a potent mix of Negroamaro and Malvasia Nera, are the mainstays of the region.
 The latter is used to soften Negroamaro’s tannins and enhance the mouthfeel.
 In recent times, growers have been picking in early September to try and avoid the unwieldy levels of alcohol that can be an inevitable consequence of such a hot, dry climate.
 As elsewhere, the best winemakers judiciously balance power with freshness.

 This style of wine belongs at the dinner table.
 There is rarely a dish that can faze Negroamaro (blended or not), particularly if the key ingredients involve red meat or tomato-based pasta sauces.
 Puglian cuisine has long been defined by ‘cucina povera,’ hearty and robust dishes that lack pretension.
 Lamb and goat are abundant in Puglia, slow-cooked in wood-fired ovens to create the most tender meat dishes imaginable.
-Puglia’s cured hams and cheeses like Buratta have become justly famous within Italy.
+Puglia’s cured hams and cheeses, like Buratta, have become justly famous in Italy.
 There is also a strong sheep-herding tradition in southern Italy – Canestrato Pugliese and Cacioricotta are among the finest sheep cheeses in the nation today.

 Yet until (relatively) recently, both Puglian gastronomy and its wines were largely ignored by the international community.
 Then globalization happened, and the industry was forced to break into export markets by offering quality to discerning palates abroad.
 One of the net benefits is that previously ‘hidden’ wine styles like Negroamaro are now finding their way to restaurants in New York and wine boutiques in London.
 Ask a local wine merchant – or a trusted sommelier – to steer you through the myriad of Italian wine styles, and you’ll hopefully end up in Puglia.
 The rewards can be great, but the price is rarely extortionate.